Blue wall (United States): States behind the blue wall

-Behind this "blue wall" lay states, many carrying a relatively high number of electoral votes, which appeared to be solidly behind the Democratic Party, at least on the national level, and which a Republican presidential candidate appeared likely to have to write off, seeking a total of 270 electoral votes from other regions.
-States behind this wall lay generally in the Northeastern United States, and the West Coast of the United States, and included some of the Great Lakes states.
-In each of the 6 presidential election cycles prior to 2016, the Democratic Party had won 18 of these states (as well as the District of Columbia), totaling 238 of the necessary 270 votes need to win.
+Behind this "blue wall" lay states, many carrying a double-digit number of electoral votes, which appeared to be solidly behind the Democratic Party, at least on the national level.
+Republican presidential candidates could only contest a small selection of these states, as only a few swing states would have sufficient votes to make up the 270 threshold.
+States behind this wall lay generally in the Northeastern United States, the West Coast of the United States, and some of the Great Lakes states.
+In each of the six presidential election cycles prior to 2016, the Democratic Party had won 18 of these states (as well as the District of Columbia), totaling 238 of the necessary 270 votes need to win.
 The "big three" Democratic stronghold states include California, New York, and Illinois.

 States falling behind this blue wall generally included those the Democrats had carried since the 1992 presidential election until the 2016 presidential election that included (in order of decreasing population and followed by current number of electoral votes): California (54), New York (28), Illinois (19), Pennsylvania (19), Michigan (15), New Jersey (14), Washington (12), Massachusetts (11), Maryland (10), Minnesota (10), Wisconsin (10), Oregon (8), Connecticut (7), Hawaii (4), Maine (4), Rhode Island (4), Delaware (3), and Vermont (3), as well as Washington, D.C.
 (3); this is a total of 238 votes.
-Had Al Gore won New Hampshire (4) in 2000 and if John Kerry had won both New Mexico (5), and Iowa (7), in 2004, all three of those states would also have become part of the blue wall states since 1992.
-The last time any of these states cast their votes for the Republican presidential candidate before 2016 was when George H. W. Bush defeated Michael Dukakis in 1988 and carried California, Illinois, Pennsylvania, Michigan, New Jersey, Maryland, Connecticut, Maine, Delaware, and Vermont.
-The last time any of New York, Washington, Massachusetts, Wisconsin, Oregon, Hawaii, and Rhode Island cast their votes for the Republican presidential candidate before 2016 was when Ronald Reagan was reelected in a landslide in 1984.
-One of these states, Minnesota, has not been carried by a Republican presidential candidate since 1972.
-The District of Columbia has voted for the Democratic candidate in every election since it was admitted to the electoral college for the 1964 election.
+Had Al Gore won New Hampshire (4) in 2000 or if John Kerry had won New Mexico (5) or Iowa (7) in 2004, those states could also have become part of the blue wall states since 1992; New Mexico and New Hampshire would further support the Democratic nominee in 2016, 2020, and 2024, while Iowa would not in any.

+More recently, the states of Virginia and Colorado are on a five-election Democratic voting streak since 2008, after voting for George W. Bush in 2000 and 2004.
+Virginia had been consistently Republican since 1968, while Colorado had only voted Democratic during 1992 in the same period, demonstrating the opposing trend to the blue wall.

+Ronald Reagan's landslide re-election in 1984 carried all states except for Minnesota, which last voted Republican with Richard Nixon's landslide re-election in 1972; and the District of Columbia, which has voted for the Democratic candidate in every election since it was admitted to the electoral college for the 1964 election.
+As such, the blue wall began to materialize with the 1988 United States presidential election; states that voted solely for Democratic Presidents since 1988 were New York, Washington, Massachusetts, Oregon, Hawaii, and Rhode Island.
+The remainder of the blue wall was built in the 1992 United States presidential election: California, Illinois, New Jersey, Maryland, Connecticut, Maine, Delaware, and Vermont.

+Three other states — the Rust Belt states of Wisconsin, Pennsylvania and Michigan — were also considered part of the wall, but the advent of Donald Trump showed a weakening of the Democratic hold on these states.
+A congressional district in Maine also joined them.